vscode-abl/vscode-abl/README.md

 This extension provides rich OpenEdge ABL support for Visual Studio Code.

 ## Current Status
 This extension is based on the existing Christophe Camicas work, but going through a complete overhaul due to the addition of the Language Server.
-Despite its version number, the extension is currently considered alpha or beta quality software.
+Despite the non 0.x version number, the extension may still have issues!

 ## Features
 * Syntax highlight